LC

 Assessment rationale/justification

-This species is considered to be common in the northern Emirates of the UAE, where it occurs widely among inland sand dunes.
+This species is generally considered common within its range and occurs within protected areas.
 It is assessed as Least Concern.

 Year assessed